 - 3.7 In addition to these seven projects, it is proposed that Children's Services at Norfolk County Council receive £2million to support the development of their education capital programme within Greater Norwich.
 This new allocation will support development at Hethersett Academy.
 An update on education projects that are currently being progressed or actively pursued are set out on page 16 of the 5YIIP.
 The 5YIIP is included as Appendix 1 of this report. - 3.8 It is also proposed that a £6.733m loan is drawn down from the Public Loan Works Board, as agreed through the Greater Norwich City Deal, to support the delivery of Long Stratton Bypass.
 This would require a forecasted annual repayment of £348,215 to be paid from the IIF for 25 years.
-As a forecasted figure this amount is subject to change. - 3.9 To support the proposed new loan draw down, it is proposed that £350,000 is allocated to the cash reserve which would cover one year's forecasted loan repayment for Long Stratton Bypass.
+As a forecasted figure this amount is subject to change. - 3.9 Taking account of the Wherryman's Way Access Improvements project, proposed investment of CIL in Hethersett Academy and anticipated interest repayments on the Long Stratton Bypass Public Loan Works, over £4M of CIL would be invested in infrastructure in South Norfolk.
+This would make South Norfolk the single largest recipient of CIL agreed through the approval of this year's 5YIIP and AGP. - 3.10 To support the proposed new loan draw down, it is proposed that £350,000 is allocated to the cash reserve which would cover one year's forecasted loan repayment for Long Stratton Bypass.
 This is a safeguard that was put in place by all partner S151 officers when the first City Deal loan was drawn down for the Broadland Northway.
-It also ensures that the GNGB adheres to the borrowing requirements as detailed within CIL legislation.

-3.10 Approximately £2m from the IIF is to be committed to projects that that have a delivery programme spanning multiple years, some of which were agreed in previous AGPs.
+It also ensures that the GNGB adheres to the borrowing requirements as detailed within CIL legislation. - 3.11 Approximately £2m from the IIF is to be committed to projects that that have a delivery programme spanning multiple years, some of which were agreed in previous AGPs.
 Updates on previously agreed projects are provided in Appendix D of the 5YIIP.